tunauno/26_Broadcasts_Receive/README.md

 # 26_Broadcasts_Receive
-This project is 26_Broadcasts_Send project Receive vision
+This project is 26_Broadcasts_Send project Receive version